Difference Between CIMA and CFP

 Why pursue CFP?

 There is an adverse need for quality financial planners in today’s world.
 Being a CFP, it broadens your thinking skills and helps you in achieving the financial goals of your clients in a better way.
-Becoming a Certified Financial Planner can make your financial career to grow exponentially.
+Becoming a CFP can make your financial planning career to grow exponentially.
 According to a survey CFP Professionals 26 percent more in compensation than other financial advisors.
 CFP certification creates a positive impact on clients and strengthens their trust and they are relying more on your technical abilities.
 Along with increased financial prospects, one also experiences satisfaction in their career.

 To obtain a CIMA certificate one has to clear the qualification examination and certification examination which are conducted online and are proctored.
 Qualification exam can be taken at any qualified testing center and you have to clear this exam at one go otherwise you’ll have to wait for another 30 days to pay the retake fee.
 After clearing qualification examination you have to register for a registered education component and then you are eligible to appear for the certification examination.
 A certificate examination for CIMA is a four-hour exam that is hosted by AMP testing centers.
 Subjects that are covered under this certification are Fundamentals of management accounting, fundamentals of financial accounting, fundamentals of business mathematics, fundamentals of business economics and fundamentals of ethics, corporate governance, and business law.